What is Mean Time To Repair?

 Frequently Asked Questions about Mean Time To Repair

-How does MTTR differ from Mean Time Between Failures (MTBF)?
+Is MTTR the same as Mean Time Between Failures (MTBF)?

 Automate your enterprise telecom management with Lightyear today